-- Consumers at the demand markets are essentially indifferent between cantaloupes of Firm 1 and Firm 2. - Consumers at demand market R2 are willing to pay relatively more as compared to those at demand market R1.
+- Firm 2 is located in Central America. - All the distribution centers and the demand markets are located in the United States. - Consumers at the demand markets were indifferent between cantaloupes of Firm 1 and Firm 2. - Consumers at demand market $R_2$ were willing to pay relatively more as compared to those at demand market $R_1$ .